 It should be clear by now that the tech industry is experiencing a major transformation.
 Artificial intelligence, machine learning, and big data are no longer buzzwords floating around Silicon Valley but instead are being used to transform industries as diverse as healthcare and agriculture.
 This isn’t just about creating new products; it’s about using technology to solve some of society’s most pressing challenges.

-If you want to dive into these specialties, check out our catalog of more than 50 tech titles to have a brief immersion into the topic.
+If you want to dive into these specialties, check out our catalog to have a brief immersion into the topic.
 You can buy individual chapters and mix and match them together.